top of page

 Olivier de Schutter giving his keynote presentation

-Olivier de Schutter, the UN Special Rapporteur on extreme poverty and human rights, gave a phenomenal keynote on "Eradicating Poverty: Reimagining development beyond growth."
-My main takeaway was that economic growth can no longer be the goal; it doesn't remove the social ills we have for so long believed the economy would resolve.
+Olivier de Schutter, the UN Special Rapporteur on extreme poverty and human rights, delivered a phenomenal keynote on "Eradicating Poverty: Reimagining Development Beyond Growth."
+My main takeaway was that economic growth can no longer be the goal; it doesn't resolve the social ills we have long believed the economy would fix.
 He articulated four powerful challenges for us to consider:

-1. The micro-economic challenge: the private enterprise (possibly resolved by promoting workplace democracy and the social/solidarity economy).
+1. The micro-economic challenge: Addressing private enterprise, possibly resolved by promoting workplace democracy and the social/solidarity economy.

-2. The macro-economic challenge: debt servicing and financing public services (possibly resolved by wealth taxation and innovative tools like Modern Monetary Theory).
+2. The macro-economic challenge: Tackling debt servicing and financing public services, possibly resolved by wealth taxation and innovative tools like Modern Monetary Theory.

-3. The North-South challenge: breaking from an extractive and exploitative economy (possibly resolved by debt forgiveness and a new international division of labour).
+3. The North-South challenge: Breaking free from an extractive and exploitative economy, possibly resolved by debt forgiveness and a new international division of labour.

-These challenges underscore that our work must span from the inner narrative to the global economic architecture.
+These challenges underscore that our work must span from inner narratives to the global economic architecture.

 Global inequalities and resource extraction form the urgent context for this work.
-Julia Steinberger noted something powerful that will stay with me for a long time: she said "Africa will just become the workforce of the world if we are not careful to avoid repeating colonial patterns of economic extraction."
-That the rest of the world is ageing while Africa will have most of the world's young people by 2050 is an urgent but invisible context for those of us wanting to build different economic systems.
+Julia Steinberger noted something powerful that will stay with me: "Africa will just become the workforce of the world if we are not careful to avoid repeating colonial patterns of economic extraction."
+The rest of the world is aging while Africa will have most of the world's young people by 2050.
+This is an urgent but often invisible context for those of us wanting to build different economic systems.

 Me in Aunty Ashanti mode during the conference.